The waiting city

 Text: Viviana Rubbo

-Hovering between the sea, the lake and the mountain, Cagnano Varano is one of the many little towns in Italy that has suffered in the last decades a strong decline in population (population growth was registered until 1991 when it reached 9,158 residents and then dropped down to the 7,000 of today).
+Hovering between the sea, the lake and the mountain, Cagnano Varano is one of the many little towns in Italy that has suffered in the last decades a strong decline in population (population growth was registered until 1991 when it reached 9,158 residents and then dropped down to the 7,000 of today) combined with a shrinkage of the economic opportunities.

+Around the years 1970s and 80s many have returned.
 Homesickness and the attachment to their roots has brought those who have once migrated, back to Cagnano Varano.
 After the many years of work abroad, all their earnings have been invested in their home town.
-Around the 70s, the construction of the new districts began: 3-4 storey-buildings were erected not to respond to an actual housing demand but rather to lay the foundations for a solid future, made of bricks, for themselves and their own family.
+The construction of the new districts began: 3-4 storey-buildings were erected not to respond to an actual housing need but rather to create the foundations for a solid future, made of bricks, for themselves and their own family.